Sweetyamnesia/BrainBoostVR/BrainBoostVR_Unity/BrainBoostVR/README.md

 cd BrainBoostVR
 ```

-2. Open the project in Unity 6.
+Open the project in Unity 6.
-3. Ensure XR Plugin Management is installed:

-   * Oculus / OpenXR for Oculus Quest 2.
+Ensure XR Plugin Management is installed (Oculus / OpenXR for Oculus Quest 2).

-4. Open the `Main Scene` or `Menu Scene` and test the VR environment:
+Open the Main Scene or Menu Scene and explore the VR environment:

-   * Locomotion (teleport and joystick)
-   * Object interaction (grab/release)
+Move with teleport or joystick.

+Interact with objects (grab, release).

-   * UI panels and feedback
+Follow UI panels for instructions and feedback.

 ### 2. Backend API

-1. Navigate to the `BrainBoostVR_API` folder.
+Navigate to the BrainBoostVR_API folder.

-2. Restore dependencies:
+### 3. Restore dependencies:
 ```bash
 dotnet restore
 ```

-3. Configure `appsettings.json` with your MySQL connection:
+Configure appsettings.json with your MySQL connection:
 ```json
 {
   "ConnectionStrings": {